OGsoundFX/sfx-shop/README.md

 ### Stage 2: Official release **COMPLETED**
 The website was officially opened to business on January 2022.
 Check out [BAMSFX.COM shop](https://www.bamsfx.com)

-### Stage 3: 2022 Q4 **IN PROGRESS (Almost done)**
+### Stage 3: Create your own SFX Pack -> COLLECTIONS **COMPLETED**
-Make your own pack: The customer can purchase sounds individually or make their own packs with hand picked sounds, in order to benefit from "pack prices" while not having to purchase pre-made packs.
+Collections: The customer can purchase sounds individually or make their own packs with hand picked sounds, in order to benefit from "pack prices" while not having to purchase pre-made packs.
 Gives more flexibillity to the customer with smaller budgets.

 ### Stage 4: 2023
 Onboard other sound designers to sell their Sound Effect packs after quality validation from me.